Translate

 I had to include this slide as the guy with the jeans and hair could have been me then.
 I'm as bold as a Coot today; guess, as they say, you win some and lose some?

-Coronet Shooter aircraft arrived on the 14th of June and departed on the 11th of July.
+Coronet Shooter aircraft arrived on June 14 and departed on July 11.

 77-0088 'HO' F15A.
 The 8TFS planes all came calling Konag 51-16, 21-26.